-The sample error of the total felling was in 2015 7.1 percent.
+The sample error of the total felling is about 2 percent.
 This figure is a measure for the sample error.

-It is difficult to ascertain if there is any bias in the figures in the meaning of systematically too big or too reported figures.
+It is difficult to ascertain if there is any bias in the figures in the meaning of systematically too big or too small reported figures.
 The figures for the felling are compared with the area of wooded land.